Takeaways From The Trump/Harris Debate From An Independent Voter’s Perspective

 Finally, there’s one thing Trump should keep in mind during his campaign.
 If you are a man who has to do everything his own way, when things don’t work out, just be man enough to accept the outcome, because you’ll have no one to blame but yourself.

-Kamala Harris’s Performance
+Kamala Harris’ Performance

 Pros

-Well, to begin with, expectations for Kamala Harris’s debate performance were low.
+Well, to begin with, expectations for Kamala Harris’ debate performance were low.
 She is not known for being a great unscripted speaker.
 She does fine with notes and a teleprompter, but she is not known for being a naturally good speaker.
 Period.
 One reason she is not a great speaker is because she frequently engages in inappropriate laughter when asked tough questions.
 On that note, Kamala fooled anyone who thought she would debate Trump while engaging in her loud, silly, inappropriate laughter.
 I didn’t see any of that.
 Harris managed to eliminate this annoying quality and it certainly helped her performance when speaking and gave her an air of seriousness.
 Additionally, the Vice President did not engage in any unintelligible “word salads” while trying to express herself.
 She tried to be clear and focused and that effort paid off for her.

 My mother’s younger sister is my favorite aunt.
 She’s just like a second mother to me.
 In fact, sometimes she can be more loving, understanding, and compassionate than my actual mother.
 Well, that’s how Kamala came across.
 Although her platitudes and slogans did seem phony, Kamala spouted off enough appealing and unifying platitudes and slogans to make you think she really cares about you.